bioidiap/bob.io.image/doc/guide.rst

 ============

-By importing this package, you can use |project| native array reading and writing routines to load and save files using various image formats.
+By importing this package, you can use |project| native array reading and writing routines to load and save files using various image formats, using the simple plug-in technology for :py:mod:`bob.io.base`, i.e., :py:func:`bob.io.base.load` and :py:func:`bob.io.base.save`.

 .. code-block:: python